 Currants have lots of natural pectin, so it’s a natural to make into a preserve.
 My go to recipe for currant jelly is super, super easy.
 And you don’t even have to de-stem the berries!

 Wash, drain and then weigh your berries.
 Whatever weight they are, you then need half that weight in sugar.
-Put the berries in a heavy bottom saucepan (stocks and all.
+Put the berries in a heavy bottom saucepan (stems and all.
 Okay, maybe no leaves).
 Bring to a boil.
 Whilst boiling take a potato masher and mash the berries to release their juices.
 Boil for 10 minutes.

 Now add the sugar.
 Once dissolved, boil for 8 minutes.
 Remove from the stove top.
 Put a sieve over a bowl.
 Use a fine mesh sieve, or if you don’t have one, line with cheese cloth or similar.
 Pour the currant jelly into the sieve and let the juice go through to the bowl.
 Push the remaining juice through with a spoon.
 Compost the left over mash.
 Sterlised jam jars at the ready, add your juice to the jars.
 Et Voila!